soniah/blog/content/posts/2011-07-28-rsyncp-provide-ssh-password-to-rsync-using-expect.md

   - Rsync
   - Ssh
 ---
 A script I wrote -- rsyncp.
-It allows you to provide a password to rsync over ssh, when you&#8217;re unable to use ssh key-based authentication:
+It allows you to provide a password to rsync over ssh, when you're unable to use ssh key-based authentication:

 <!--more-->